aleph1/simple-observable-proxy/README.md

 state.nested = [1, 2, 3]; // added key
 delete state.test2; // delete key

-// depsite multiple changes to state, stateChange will
+// despite multiple changes to state, stateChange will
 // only be called once on next requestAnimationFrame
 ```